 Add one Grand Canal vaporetto ride early in the trip so the city makes visual sense before you overwalk it.

-Use Rialto and San Polo for market energy and food stops rather than trying to treat them as quick pass-through zones.
+Use Rialto and San Polo for market energy, bridge views and food stops rather than treating them as quick pass-through zones.

-Choose either a gondola or a lagoon island half day on a short stay, not both if time is tight.
+Choose either a gondola or a lagoon island half day on a short stay; do not force both if you only have one full day.

 Priority